amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 ## 🏗️ Architecture Overview

 Each Git branch class maps to its own long-lived Supabase lane.
-Every lane runs its own Compose project containing PostgreSQL, GoTrue auth, PostgREST, Realtime, Storage API, Imgproxy, optional Vector, Edge runtime, and Kong.
+Every lane runs its own Compose project containing PostgreSQL, GoTrue auth, PostgREST, Realtime, Storage API, Imgproxy, Edge runtime, and Kong.
 Volumes, ports, and API keys are isolated so deployments do not interfere with each other.

 ## 🔢 Port Allocation